NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

 \subsubsection{Depth Supervision and Point Cloud}

-By using supervision of expected depth (\ref{eq:expected depth}) with point clouds acquired from LiDAR or SfM, these models converge faster, converge to higher final quality, and require fewer training views than the baseline NeRF model.
-Many of these models were also built for or as few-shot/sparse view NeRF.
+By using the supervision of expected depth Eq. (\ref{eq:expected depth}) with point clouds acquired from LiDAR or SfM, these models converge faster, converge to higher final quality, and require fewer training views than the baseline NeRF model.
+Many of these models were also built for or as few-shot/sparse-view NeRF.

 Deng et al. \cite{2022dsnerf} (July 2021) used depth supervision from point clouds with a method named \textbf{Depth-Supervised NeRF (DS-NeRF)}.
 In addition to color supervision via volume rendering and photometric loss, DS-NeRF also performs depth supervision using sparse point clouds extracted from the training images using COLMAP \cite{2016Colmap}.
 Depth is modeled as a normal distribution around the depth recorded by the sparse point cloud.
-A KL divergence term is added to minimize the divergence of the ray's distribution and this noisy depth distribution (see \cite{2022dsnerf} for details).
+A KL divergence term is added to minimize the divergence between the ray’s distribution and this noisy depth distribution (see \cite{2022dsnerf} for details).

 Concurrent to DS-NeRF is a work by \textbf{Roessle et al.} \cite{2022dense_depth_nerf} (April 2021).
 In this work, the authors used COLMAP to extract a sparse point cloud, which was processed by a Depth Completion Network \cite{2019depth_completionnetwork} to produce depth and uncertainty maps.
 In addition to the standard volumetric loss, the authors introduced a depth loss based on predicted depth and uncertainty.
-The model was trained on RGB-D data from ScanNet \cite{2017scannet} and Matterport3D \cite{2017matterport3d} by introducing Gaussian noise to depth.
+The model was trained on RGB-D data from ScanNet \cite{2017scannet} and Matterport3D \cite{2017matterport3d} with Gaussian noise added to the depth.

-\textbf{NerfingMVS} \cite{2021nerfingmvs} (September 2021) used multi-view images in their NeRF model focused on depth reconstruction.
-In NerfingMVS, COLMAP was used to extract sparse depth priors in the form of a point cloud.
-This was then fed into a pretrained (fine-tuned on the scene) monocular depth network \cite{2019depthnetwork} to extract a depth map prior.
-This depth map prior was used to supervise volume sampling by only allowing sampling points at the appropriate depth.
-During volume rendering, the ray was divided into $N$ equal bins, with the ray bounds clamped using the depth priors.
+\textbf{NerfingMVS} (September 2021) \cite{2021nerfingmvs} used multi-view images focusing on depth reconstruction.
+In NerfingMVS, COLMAP was used to extract sparse depth priors as a point cloud.
+This was then fed into a pretrained monocular depth network \cite{2019depthnetwork} fine-tuned on the scene to extract a depth map prior.
+The depth map prior supervised volume sampling by allowing sampling points only at appropriate depths.
+During volume rendering, the ray was divided into $N$ equal bins, with ray bounds clamped using the depth priors.